UPDATED: June 15, 2020

 The status and instructions herein may change as our inspections processes evolve.

 Fairfax County building inspections are operating by remote inspections only using video apps.

 To enable remote inspections, the inspection requestor must have an electronic device that can connect with county inspectors who are all equipped with an Apple iPhone.
-Use the following methods to connect with a county inspector:
+Use the following methods and refer to our Contractors Guide to Remote Inspections to connect with a county inspector.